Top Real Estate Agents in Grove City, Ohio

 History

-Grove City was founded in 1852 by William Foster Breck, who specifically planted groves of trees to create a shaded, park-like atmosphere for the new community, which inspired its name.
+Grove City was founded in 1852 by William Foster Breck, who specifically planted groves of trees to create a shaded, park-like atmosphere, earning the city its enduring nickname.

 Life in Grove City